dodona-edu/dodona-edu.github.io/en/references/exercise-config/index.md

 ## Config file structure for reading activities

 The structure for a reading activity is identical to that of an exercise.
-There are 2 big differences: the value of `type` must be set to `content` and keys that are not relevant for exercises can be omitted.
+There are two big differences: the value of `type` must be set to `content` and keys that are not relevant for exercises can be omitted.
 The format of the description is also identical.

 - **`type`**: Must be set to `content` for reading activities
 - **`access`** (`public` or `private`): determines who can use this exercise